Summary of Scoliosis Facts

 Catching scoliosis early is critical because once a curve measures 25 degrees or more, there's a 70 percent chance it will get worse.
 You may detect signs of mild idiopathic scoliosis in its early stages by observing five different points on your child.

-- Shoulder level — Do your child's shoulders hang evenly or is one higher?
+Do your child's shoulders hang evenly or is one higher than the other?

 You may also use a detection method called Adam's forward bend test.
 Have your child do a full forward bend to see if the ribs stick out, especially on the right side.
 If your child appears out of line using any of these views, he or she may have a spinal curvature.
 A trained posture analysis expert will help you determine if your child needs early stage scoliosis intervention.